How much physical activity should I do?

 - Short-burst ‘huff and puff’ physical activity for children and teenagers

 - How to use outdoor exercise equipment for teenagers and adults

 - Yoga for children and teenagers

 The Office for Recreation, Sport and Racing has also developed a video showcasing affordable activities that can easily be set up in your neighbourhood, providing hours of entertainment and ways to get your children moving.

 What about screen time and sitting?

-- For children and young people talk to them about the importance of limiting their amount of recreational screen time to no more than 2 hours each day — this does not include screen time for educational purposes.
+- Talk to children and young people about the importance of limiting their amount of recreational screen time to no more than 2 hours each day — this does not include screen time for educational purposes.